AshlynPowell/PWS-472-Labs/Lab 0- Introduction to the Supercomputer.md

-## Introduction to the Supercomputer
+## Lab 0: Introduction to the Supercomputer
 ### Logging into the Supercomputer
 Fill out the first three boxes with [your netID]@ssh.rc.byu.edu, and hit enter